jasenscode/Calculator/README.md

 This is a simple calculator made using vanilla JavaScript that I built in the third week of the _nology bootcamp.

+The timeframe allowed to complete this project was one week.

 [Check the live demo here!](https://jasenscode.github.io/Calculator/)

 ![Calculator screenshot](https://github.com/jasenscode/Calculator/blob/main/assets/images/screenshot.JPG?raw=true)